David Crockett teachers and students looking forward to Karaoke Day - NewsBreak

 Related

-Carter County Board of Education gives approval for acquisition of Hampton property for vocational training
+Carter County School Board gives approval for acquision of Hampton property for vocational training

-ELIZABETHTON — One day after the Carter County Commission voted to transfer $500,000 from the county’s Elementary and Secondary School Emergency Relief Funds for the purchase of a 5,200-square-foot building on 5 acres of property in Hampton, the Carter County Board of Education unanimously approved the purchase on on Tuesday.
+ELIZABETHTON — One day after the Carter County Commission voted 21-3 to transfer $500,000 of the county’s Elementary and Secondary School Emergency Relief Funds for the purchase of an existing 5,200 square-foot building on 5 acres of property in Hampton, the Carter County School Board unanimously approved a motion on Tuesday to purchase the building so that it can be used as a career and technical education center that will feature partnerships with Kubota for training students in diesel mechanics and Trane for training students in heating and air conditioning installation and maintenance.

-Pennington Gap on ice – town hosts ice skating through Jan.
-15

-PENNINGTON GAP – The holidays are on ice in Lee County.
-If you’re looking for something to do besides work through day two of Thanksgiving leftovers, Pennington Gap will have the grand opening of its holiday ice skating rink at Leeman Field Friday at 4 p.m.

 Sullivan County officer writes nationally distributed article on leadership

 Capt.
-Richard Frazier has worked his way up through the Sullivan County Sheriff’s Department.
+Richard Frazier has worked his way up through the Sullivan County Sheriff’s Office.
 He’s learned tactics, strategy and leadership.
-Now he’s learned something else.
-He’s a published writer, educating others in the law enforcement community the value of leadership.
+Now he’s a published writer, educating others in the law enforcement community about the value of leadership.

-West Ridge notches first win to open annual Food City Thanksgiving Classic

-BLUFF CITY — Leading by only two at halftime, South Greene came out of the locker room with an impressive stretch and pulled away for a 56-46 win over Science Hill in Monday action at the Food City Thanksgiving Classic at the Dyer Dome at Sullivan East High School.

 ETSU professor promoting mental health for new families